3MAH/simcoon/docs/simulation/identification.rst

 Gallery Examples
 ----------------

-Two complete examples demonstrate the identification workflow:
+Complete examples of the identification workflow, besides the key-based one above:

 - **Hyperelastic identification**: Mooney-Rivlin parameters from Treloar data using ``differential_evolution`` and simcoon stress functions